bemason/ProfessionalWebsite/content/about.md

 ## Research Overview
 **Introduction**
 * I work with [Branko Kerkez](https://cee.engin.umich.edu/people/branko-kerkez/) in the [Real-Time Water Systems Lab](http://www-personal.umich.edu/~bkerkez/).
-* In the era of the self-driving car, my goal is to bring the same technologies to water and environmental conservation.
-Specifically, I am focused on reducing stormwater pollution, which is recognized as one of our greatest environmental and social challenges.
-My research combines domain knowledge from environmental engineering, computing, data science, signal processing, and control theory to enable the next generation of autonomous water systems and move society towards a more just and sustainable future.
+* To manage stormwater and its pollutants without exponential costs, we can leverage recent technological advances, such as sensors and real-time data algorithms, to enable the next generation of autonomous water systems.

 **Intellectual Merit**
 * Coordinated, autonomous stormwater systems will use sensors and actuators to adapt watersheds to individual storms, reducing flooding and maximizing treatment through real-time monitoring and control at the system-scale.